 I’m not recommending any specific activities because every classroom is unique.
 I believe that students should be able to choose what activity they want to play with, so they will be more likely to participate.

 Using a partner

 Some students with vision impairment may feel uncomfortable participating in activities that require selecting items from a small drop-down menu.
 To alleviate this, students can use a partner that will assist them in clicking items.
-One of the things that helps me when doing this is writing out the functions and objective of the activity to organize my thoughts.
-Another interesting idea would be to convert the activity screen into a tactile display on paper so students can follow along that way
+One of the things that help me when doing this is writing out the functions and objectives of the activity to organize my thoughts.
+Another interesting idea would be to convert the activity screen into a tactile display on paper so students can follow along with that way

 Quorum for screen readers

 Yes, screen reader users can participate in Hour of Code!
 Quorum is a programming language designed for screen reader users with two Hour of Code activities for students.
 The activities are created with universal design in mind, so any student can participate in the text-based activities.

 Hour of Code recommends awarding students for participation rather than completion.
 This way, students don’t feel pressured to do everything within an hour.
 After all, the purpose of Hour of Code is to encourage students to spend more than an hour learning about programming.
 When I participated in Hour of Code, I found that I didn’t complete a lot of activities during the hour.
 However, it inspired me to pursue an information technology degree where I have spent several hundred hours learning about programming and coding.

 As cliché as it may seem, I wish that Hour of Code was around when I was a student.
 It’s such an interesting and fun introduction to the world of computer science.
 Out of all of the students in my class, my teachers never would expect me to go into a STEM field because of my vision impairment, but once I saw all of the interesting ways that computer science concepts could be applied to help others, I never thought about studying anything else.
 I highly recommend participating in Hour of Code and seeing how it can change your perspective on computer programming.